wazum/sluggi/README.md

 The default is the list the core uses.
 If you want to use _masi_, set the value to `255` (recycler) only.

+When you change the "Exclude this page for slug generation of subpages" toggle, _sluggi_ will regenerate the slug for all the subpages of the current page.
+If you want to preserve slugs for certain subpages you have to _lock_ them before.

+_sluggi_ removes the configuration for `['behaviour']['allowLanguageSynchronization']` and sets `'l10n_mode' = 'exclude'` for the `exclude_slug_for_subpages` field.
+Makes no sense in my eyes and I don't want to deal with the problems.

 ### _ig_slug_ (https://github.com/internetgalerie/ig_slug)

 The field `tx_sluggi_lock` has been renamed to `slug_locked` in version 12, so both extensions can work together.